-We recognize the City is on a path to evolve our understanding and capability related to accessibility.
-People with disabilities, among other equity-seeking groups, have traditionally not had a full say in the planning and municipal service delivery processes.
-It is recognized that the City can achieve better solutions by involving those with diverse perspectives and abilities, taking positive steps to remove systematic barriers, promoting inclusion and creating a more positive and respectful community through its actions.
+The City is on a path to evolve our understanding and capacity related to accessibility.
+People with disabilities, among other equity-seeking groups, have not traditionally been included in the planning and municipal service delivery processes.
+In order to achieve the vision identified in our Official Community Plan, the City must take positive steps to remove barriers, involve those with diverse abilities, promote inclusion, and foster a positive and respectful community through its actions and services.

-Many City programs, services and infrastructure have been introduced over time, without due consideration for how these may affect people with disabilities.
-Even now, we continue to introduce services and infrastructure that may prevent full participation from many in our community.
-This framework has been created to help guide the City in accessibility planning which is then put into action by each department, as part of normal business and service delivery.
+Many City programs, services, and infrastructure have been introduced over time, without full consideration of how these measures may affect people with different disabilities.
+This framework has been created to help guide the City in accessibility planning and will be put into action by each department as part of everyday business and service delivery.

-A new City-wide Accessibility program will set into motion a series of actions that aim to prevent and remove barriers for people with disabilities.
-A city-wide Accessibility Program can be defined as the combination of resources, policy, guidelines, standards, directions, actions, tools and information to deliver year-on-year accessibility improvements.
-This framework includes a set of commitments, information and direction that provides structure to support City departments planning to create high standard of accessibility across municipal services and programs, infrastructure and projects.
+A new Accessibility Program will be established as part of the City's work on equity and inclusion and set into motion a series of actions that aim to prevent and remove barriers for people with disabilities.
+This program can be defined as the combination of resources, policy, guidelines, standards, directions, actions, tools, and information to deliver year-on-year accessibility improvements.